It’s Not Too Late to Get a 2020 Flu Shot—Here’s Why You Definitely Still Should, According to Doctors

+People should preferably get their flu vaccine early in the fall—ideally before the end of October, according to Eric Chow, MD, of the Influenza Division at the Centers for Disease Control and Prevention (CDC).
 “It takes about two weeks after getting vaccinated for antibodies to develop in the body and provide protection against flu, which is why it's important to get vaccinated before influenza activity begins in your community,” he says.

-Where to Get a Flu Shot
+Where to get a flu shot

-Dr. Chow notes, some vaccines are not recommended for certain groups of people.
+Dr. Chow says you should speak to your health care provider if you have any concerns about getting a flu vaccine.
+“Different flu vaccines are approved for use in different age groups," he notes.
+"People should talk to their health care provider if they have concerns about getting a flu vaccine.”
 For example, children younger than 6 months of age are too young to get a flu shot.
 People with severe, life-threatening allergies to the flu vaccine or any ingredient in the vaccine should also not get the shot.
 These allergies could include but are not limited to gelatin, antibiotics, or other ingredients.

 If you’re allergic to eggs, fear not, as you can get the flu vaccine too.
 However, if you do have an egg allergy, experts at the CDC recommend you get the vaccine in a medical setting, where a health care provider can monitor for any symptoms and severe allergic conditions.

 And finally, Dr. Chow says anyone who's had Guillain-Barré Syndrome (GBS, a severe paralyzing illness), may not want to get the shot.
 “Some people with a history of GBS should not get this vaccine.
 Talk to your doctor about your GBS history.”